Research impact and engagement

 - Northern Australian Beef Industry Situation Analysis, 2019: Professor Andrew Macintosh and Associate Professor Amelia Simpson worked with researchers from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) to deliver a report on the Northern Australian Beef Industry Situation.

 - Institute for Security Studies (ISS) Africa: Since 2008, Associate Professor Jolyon Ford has been the senior research consultant to ISS, an African organisation which enhances human security by providing research, policy advice and capacity building.

-ANU Law scholars provide expert analysis, commentary and opinions on a range of current issues.
+ANU College of Law scholars provide expert analysis, commentary and opinions on a range of current issues.
 Visit our In the Media page to see examples of recent media engagement.